 Henry Smith Charity: County Grants

-Grants available for: Revenue or capital costs for non-profit organisations in eight English counties, including East and West Sussex.
+Grants available for: Revenue or capital costs for small, non-profit organisations working with disadvantaged people and communities in eight English counties, including East and West Sussex.

 Size of grants given: £500 to £10,000 in one year, or up to £20,000 over two or three years.

 Trustees meet four times a year, in March, June, September and December.

 Priority is given to work benefitting groups experiencing social and/or economic disadvantage and to work that tackles problems in areas of high deprivation (i.e. areas in the bottom third of the National Indices of Deprivation).